LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

   - qualifier (optional)
   - references (optional)
   - As you can see, a property can have multiple values.
 For example, *member of* indicates multiple values.
 These values can be further specified or supported by qualifiers (not shown on the item page for British Library)
-  - statements can also be called "triples," since they include three parts (the item, the property relationship, and the property's value), which we will look into more closely later on
+  - statements can also be called "triples," since they include three parts (the item, the property relationship, and the property's value), which we will look into more closely later on.

 Wikidata items, as you can see above, have many special parts, like statements, qualifiers, and so on.
-The following overview graphic, [directly linked here](https://upload.wikimedia.org/wikipedia/commons/a/ae/Datamodel_in_Wikidata.svg), explains many of the various elements of a Wikidata item and shows how they may appear on an item page:
+The following diagram uses a different Wikidata item — [Douglas Adams (Q42)]((https://upload.wikimedia.org/wikipedia/commons/a/ae/Datamodel_in_Wikidata.svg)) — to illustrate the various elements of a Wikidata item and shows how they may appear on an item page.
+This is the official Wikidata example item and is widely used in Wikidata documentation:

 ![](https://upload.wikimedia.org/wikipedia/commons/a/ae/Datamodel_in_Wikidata.svg){alt='Labeled display of a Wikidata item showing how elements like identifier, description, and staements may be displayed'}